Europeans sweep record U.S. offshore wind auction

-(Reuters) - A U.S. government auction for three wind leases off the coast of Massachusetts ended on Friday with record-setting bids totaling more than $400 million from companies backed by European energy giants including Royal Dutch Shell Plc and Equinor ASA, the agency that conducted the sale said.
+(Reuters) - A U.S. government auction for three wind leases off the coast of Massachusetts ended on Friday with record-setting bids totaling more than $400 million from European energy giants including Royal Dutch Shell Plc and Equinor ASA.

 The Bureau of Ocean Energy Management (BOEM) announced the sale’s three winners - Equinor Wind US LLC, Mayflower Wind Energy LLC, and Vineyard Wind LLC, at the conclusion of the two-day sale that attracted 11 bidders and lasted 32 rounds.